ismailtugan/acme-web-design/development-strategy.md

 1. I refer to all branchs same names of tabs
 ---

-## 1. User Story: home
+## 1. User Story: index

 ### Branches

-1. This user story was developed on a brach called `home`
+1. This user story was developed on a brach called `index`
 1. It was merged to `master` when the feature was finished.

 ### HTML